coefficient-labs-github/colabs-ui-react/src/components/Card/Card.md

-The Card is a container with a border and a drop shadow
+The Card is a container with a rounded corners and a drop shadow that gives the perception of depth.

 ```jsx
 import Text from '../Text/Text';